huntercaron/huntercaron.com/src/pages/work/web-projects.md

 **Hexagon Restaurant** — [Visit Site](http://www.hexagonrestaurant.com/)

 Website for Hexagon Restaurant in Oakville, Ontario.
-Built with completely vanilla javascript, using HTML Canvas api to show a random selection of 5 different animations on page load.
+Randomly shows one of five animations on page load.
+Designed with Paul Sych.